-There are a number of ways in which you could begin to plan to protect your assets and family in the future, if these higher fees are introduced.
+There are several ways in which you could begin to plan to protect your assets and family in the future if these higher fees are introduced.
 Carefully considered estate planning with the help of a specialist solicitor may help you and your family lessen the impact of the high fees, should your estate be of considerable financial value.

 How can you plan ahead?

 1. Think about life insurance